It's Off to the Sometimes Friendly Skies with Goose, Iceman, and Dusty

 |The beautiful Priyanka Chopra voices Ishani.|

 |A preview of "Planes: Fire and Rescue."|

 "Planes: Fire & Rescue" is the sequel, and it has a release date of July 18, 2014.
 You can see the trailer for the sequel here.

 Below is the trailer for "Planes," and a "Planes" 3-pack already is available.
 You may also see some other videos and other promotional material we previously assembled for "Planes" by clicking here.
-Disney's "Planes" takes flight to Blu-ray Combo Pack and Digital HD on November 19 2013, and the trailer for that release also is below.
+Disney's "Planes" takes flight to Blu-ray Combo Pack and Digital HD on November 19, 2013.